prisma/prisma/docs/prisma2-cli.md

 ### The `postinstall` hook

-When installing the Prisma Framework CLI, a [`postinstall`](https://github.com/prisma/prisma2/blob/master/cli/sdk/package.json#L13) hook is being executed.
-It downloads the Prisma Framework's query and migration [engine binaries](https://github.com/prisma/prisma-engine).
+When installing Prisma 2 CLI, a [`postinstall`](https://github.com/prisma/prisma2/blob/master/cli/sdk/package.json#L13) hook is being executed.
+It downloads Prisma 2's query and migration [engine binaries](https://github.com/prisma/prisma-engine).
 The query engine contains the [Prisma schema](./prisma-schema-file.md) parser which is used by the `prisma2 init` and the `prism2 generate` commands.
 The migration engine is used by all `prisma2 migrate` commands.

 ## Using a HTTP proxy for the CLI

-The Prisma Framework CLI supports [custom HTTP proxies](https://github.com/prisma/prisma2/issues/506).
+Prisma 2 CLI supports [custom HTTP proxies](https://github.com/prisma/prisma2/issues/506).
 This is particularly relevant when being behind a corporate firewall.

 To activate the proxy, provide the environment variables `HTTP_PROXY` and/or `HTTPS_PROXY`.
 The behavior is very similar to how the [`npm` CLI handles this](https://docs.npmjs.com/misc/config#https-proxy).